Rafael-Remigio/DockerDetective/notes/notes.md

 1. run an interactive session inside the container:
     ```docker exec -it <container name or ir> /bin/bash```
 2. run volatility from inside the container.
-Profile should be the containers OS
+Profile should be the containers OS, usually ubunto or alpine
     ```volatility -f /proc/kcore --profile=<profile> pslist
 3. on host, extract the dump
     ```docker exec <container name> cat /proc/kcore > memory_dump